The Top 15 Grocery Stores in the U.S.

 Stop & Shop

-Mostly concentrated in the northeastern United States, Stop & Shop has generally pretty positive. "[It's a] fairly massive supermarket with a fairly decent selection of products and fairly high prices to go with that selection," one customer wrote on Yelp.
+Mostly concentrated in the northeastern United States, Stop & Shop has a generally positive rap. "[It's a] fairly massive supermarket with a fairly decent selection of products and fairly high prices to go with that selection," one customer wrote on Yelp.
 "The meat department isn't bad, and the deli area is large and staffed by very helpful people who will go out of their way to help you out."
 Fair enough.

 Safeway is pretty, uh, safe as far as grocery stores go—it's not really super notable, but popular enough to make the list.
 One thing that's interesting about Safeway, though, is the pricing: A recent review of Safeway versus Whole Foods found that Safeway was actually a bit more expensive than the store nicknamed "Whole Paycheck."
-In WH's defense, these are 20 Surprisingly Cheap Eats from Whole Foods!
+In WH's defense, there are plenty of surprisingly cheap eats from Whole Foods!

 Giant Food Stores

 A gem to many Midwest folks—it's practically a past time to hang out in Meijer if you're a teenager in Michigan—Meijer scores high on customer service and selection.
-But unlike many grocers, Meijer is doubling down on the "big box" stores instead of making smaller locations.
+But unlike many grocery stores, Meijer is doubling down on the "big box" stores instead of making smaller locations.

 The overwhelming benefit of ShopRite is the value, according to customers.
 "You can never beat the ShopRite prices anywhere else in northern New Jersey," a happy customer wrote on Yelp.
 "Stop & Shop prices [are] way too high!
 Acme [has] bad meat, plus super-high prices.
 Pathmark is about as good as ShopRite, but ShopRite has their Can-Can sale, which I always stock up on all canned foods."